The Mysterious Sisters

 "Don't worry about it.
 Well then, good night."

-I crawled into my bedding… Yes, this mock battle has a fatal flaw in its rules.
+I crawled into my futon… Yes, this mock battle has a fatal flaw in its rules.

 There are no defeat conditions for me whatsoever.